laurieskelly/hotwire_scam/README.md

 ![](footnote.jpg)

-(You can download a pdf of the full hotwire page that I sawfrom [the root of this repo](https://github.com/laurieskelly/hotwire_scam).)
+(You can download a pdf of the full hotwire page that I saw from [the root of this repo](https://github.com/laurieskelly/hotwire_scam).)

 This footnote explains that the "Standard Price" of $489 is not the price that one would normally pay for the room that I was about to book blind.
-The standard price, which they list right above the hotwire price, is just an interesting factoid about hotel rooms in that neighborhood in general.
+The standard price, which they list right above your "savings", is just an interesting factoid about hotel rooms in that neighborhood in general.
+And the amount "you save" is some strange theoretical subtraction of unlike quantities.

 You're not getting a great deal at the Ritz, you're getting a couple bucks off a room, next door to the Ritz, at the Holiday Inn Express.
 The "discount" is that they've chosen a hotel for you that is **already cheaper** than the Ritz, because **it's a different hotel**.
 (In this framework, I guess the Ritz itself, would be a Cold Rate Hotel because its rates are higher than the median of the area).